Suzanne Donato, Agile, 2008, oil on canvas, 76.9 x 102cm, Cunningham Dax Collection

-The Cunningham Dax Collection is the only one of its type and size in Australia and only one of three such collections in the world, the Cunningham Dax Collection is a significant and Heritage listed collection of art.
+The only Collection of it's type and size in Australia and one of four such collections in the world, the Cunningham Dax Collection is a significant and Heritage listed collection of art.